ImSpyke/lol-champion-infos-display/README.md

 ## Contact 📧

-If you have any questions or suggestions, feel free to open an issue or contact me at [your-email@example.com].
+If you have any questions or suggestions, feel free to open an issue !

 Happy coding! 🎉